Mattli8312/CheckersAI/Devlog.md

     - Used a stack and implemented backtracking iteratively -Utilized static member to hold capture moves and normal moves -Utilized Pseudo Node for selecting specific moves

+### May 22st 2021

+-Implemented King movement
+-Render crown icon on king pieces using font awesome -Rewrote conditional statements for efficient code